swarch-2f-rootly/2f/Prototype_4/clustering/README.md

 {"status":"healthy","service":"authentication","version":"1.0.0","environment":"production","database":"unknown","minio":"unknown","timestamp":"2025-12-08T23:52:58.320415"}
 ```

 Backend services function correctly when accessed directly, but are inaccessible through the normal service chain.
+All user-facing requests that depend on the API Gateway fail completely.

 **Analysis:**